pyControl/docs/docs/index.md

 python -m pip install pyqtgraph
 ```

-You should then be able to launch the GUI by double clicking the file *pyControl_GUI.py* in the pyControl root directory.
+You should then be able to launch the GUI by double-clicking the file *pyControl_GUI.py* in the pyControl root directory.

-pyControl has been tested primarily on Windows 7 and 10 but in principle should be cross platform and has been used on Mac and Linux.
+pyControl has been tested primarily on Windows 7 and 10 but in principle should be cross-platform and has been used on Mac and Linux.

 Micropython boards (pyboards) need to be running a fairly recent version of the Micropython firmware to work with pyControl.
 When you connect to a pyboard with the GUI, the micropython version installed on the board is displayed.
 If the micropython version is <1.9 upgrade micropython using the instructions [here](user-guide/troubleshooting.md#upgrading-micropython).